andreamanini98/TABEC/README.md

 ```
 ./converter -nrt -src /path/to/source/directory -jsn
 ```
-**IMPORTANT**: altough options can be specified in any order, always keep in mind that paths for specifying input and output directories must be specified right after their respective option.
+**IMPORTANT:** altough options can be specified in any order, always keep in mind that paths for specifying input and output directories must be specified right after their respective option.
 Thus, something like `./converter -src /path/to/source/directory` is correct, while  `./converter -src -nrt /path/to/source/directory` will not work.

 When launched, all .xml files in the chosen source directory will be converted in .tck files in the chosen output directory.